-If the Anti-Jam Feature is enabled, each dialing attempt will work as follows: if there is no dial tone present on the initial dial tone search, the panel will hang up the phone for 90ms, and then perform another dial tone search.
+The Anti-Jam Feature works as follows: if there is no dial tone present on the initial dial tone search, the panel will hang up the phone for 90ms, and then perform another dial tone search.
 If no dial tone is detected, the panel will hang up for 20 seconds, then perform another five second dial tone search.
 The panel will then force dial if force dialing is enabled.
 The whole sequence counts as one dialing attempt.